 After further investigation, it seems as though the status initially named "Closed" (the name can be changed) cannot be deleted.
 I swapped names with a created status, and then I could delete it.
 Is it really necessary that this status needs to be special (i.e. cannot be deleted)?

-#10 Updated by Jean-Philippe Lang about 9 years ago
+#10 Updated by Jean-Philippe Lang over 9 years ago

 - Status changed from Reopened to Closed

 There is no special behaviour for the "Closed" status.

 Please open a new ticket with the information requested in SubmittingBugs and the exact steps to reproduce if this problem still occurs.